proplot-dev/proplot/docs/showcase.rst

 ---------------------

-Use `~proplot.demos.cycle_show` to generate a table of registered color cycles, as shown below.
-To add **your own** color cycler, write a list of comma-delimited hex strings to a file named ``cycle_name.hex``, and add it to the ``.proplot`` folder in your home directory.
+Use `~proplot.demos.cycle_show` to generate a table of registered color cycles.
+This will also show color cycles saved to your ``~/.proplot`` folder (see :ref:`On-the-fly color cycles`).
 “Color cycles” are used for the matplotlib “property cycler” – that is, the list of colors that `~matplotlib.axes.Axes.plot` loops through when you call it without a ``color`` argument.
 The first color of the “property cycler” is used to fill patch objects, like bars.
 To change the color cycler, use ``plot.rc.cycle = name`` or pass ``cycle=name`` to any plotting command.